|Wadi Hana Depot

 - Hardstand and outdoor storage

-The Upper Maintenance Tracks on the elevated deck occupies a 55 m x 108 m footprint at the north end of the depot, where train maintenance tracks, stabling tracks, and the train wash are located.
+The Upper Maintenance Tracks on the elevated deck occupy a 55 m x 108 m footprint at the north end of the depot, where train maintenance tracks, stabling tracks, and the train wash are located.

 Directly underneath the Upper Maintenance Tracks is the Rolling Stock Workshop, a two-storey building located at ground level, where train components are overhauled.
 There are separate workshop areas for rolling stock, wheels, traction motors, and body equipment, as well as the Main store.